 - Cold sensitivity and recurrent frostbite is common following severe frostbite.

-- Dress in layers for cold weather. the first layer should be thermal underwear, and the outer layer needs to be waterproof.
+- Dress in layers for cold weather.
+The first layer should be thermal underwear.
+The outer layer needs to be waterproof.
 The layers should be loose, not tight.
 Mittens are warmer than gloves.
-Avoid tight gloves or shoes that might interfere with circulation.
+Do not use tight gloves or shoes.
+They might interfere with circulation.

 - Wear a hat, because over 50% of heat loss occurs from the head.

-- Color and sensation do not return to normal after 1 hour of re-warming
+- Color and feeling do not return to normal after 1 hour of re-warming

 - Your child becomes worse